Madan Mitra: Controversies

 In 2012, Mitra questioned the morals of Suzette Jordan, the Park Street rape victim for befriending strangers at 2 am.

 On 13 December 2014, Mitra was arrested by the Central Bureau of Investigation for his alleged role in Saradha Group financial scandal.
 Mamata Banerjee claimed that the arrest was an example of political vendetta of the Bharatiya Janata Party.
 While in jail, he was admitted to a hospital in November 2015 after he complained of "uneasiness".
 In September 2016, he was granted bail and hasn't been admitted to the hospital since.

 Mitra was interrogated by the Enforcement Directorate in September 2017 following the Narada sting operation.

 On 17 May 2021, he along with senior minister in the Mamata Banerjee cabinet, Subrata Mukherjee, MLA and minister Firhad Hakim and former Mayor of Kolkata Sovan Chatterjee have been arrested by Central Bureau of Investigation from their house in connection with the Narada sting operation.
 He was granted bail on 28 May 2021.

+On 12 June 2026, Enforcement Directorate (ED) raided Mitra’s seven properties.
+This is said to be part of a money laundering investigation as regards alleged municipality recruitment scam.
+ED has claimed that the investigation so far prove that Mitra received bribes in the form of cash and gold in municipality recruitment, where many undeserving candidates were selected by bypassing the rules.
+The ED has claimed to have recovered cash and documents from underneath Mitra’s bed, have also said to have found many undisclosed bank accounts.